- What makes Threema secure?

 Within this encrypted payload, the Threema ID and nickname of the sender, the message ID, and the fact whether it is a direct or a group message, are transmitted.

 The Threema app is started in the background for each incoming push notification, decrypts the push payload, downloads the corresponding message directly from the Threema servers, decrypts it and shows a local message preview (if enabled) and the contact name of the sender.

-The development of a custom push-service is difficult, since its reliability depends on numerous factors.
+The development of a custom push service is difficult because its reliability depends on numerous factors.
 We are therefore consciously using the recognized push services of Apple, Google and Microsoft.
 They are already installed on the vast majority of devices.
 Furthermore, channelling push notifications saves battery power.